 - If baking: Bake in a preheated 350º for 10 minutes.
 If freezing, freeze for 30 minutes for a no-bake pie option.

-- You can use either traditional oreo style sandwich cookies or gluten free style chocolate sandwich cookies.
+You can use either traditional oreo style sandwich cookies or gluten-free style chocolate sandwich cookies.
+If using gluten-free you may need to use more cookie crumbs because they can shrink up after absorbing the butter.

 Keywords: oreo crust recipe